Uniformity of quadratic points: Proof of Theorem

+For the level structure, note that there is a quasi-finite dominant map $S'\rightarrow S$ such that the $l$-torsion points of the generic abelian variety $\calA_\eta$ are all defined over $k(S')$ and the torsion points spread out to distinct torsion sections over $S'$.
+Then we may impose the level-$l$-structure on $\calA\times_S S'$.
+By the fact, we thus assume \emph{$\calA\rightarrow S$ is a principally polarized abelian scheme with level-$l$-structure}.

-Without loss of generality, assume $\calC$ and $S$ are irreducible.
-Then the generic fiber $\calC_\eta$ is irreducible, which may not be geometrically irreducible.
-There is a finite extension of the function field $k(S)$, which gives rise to a quasi-finite dominant map $T\rightarrow S$, such that the generic fiber of the pullback $\calC_T\rightarrow T$ decomposes into geometrically irreducible components.
+The generic fiber $\calC_\eta$ is irreducible, but may not be geometrically irreducible.
+There is a finite extension of the function field $k(S)$, which gives rise to a quasi-finite dominant map $T\rightarrow S$ for some integral variety $T$, such that the generic fiber of the pullback $\calC_T\rightarrow T$ decomposes into geometrically irreducible components.
 By the fact, we may work on $\calC_T\rightarrow T$ instead.
 Then we can work on each irreducible component of $\calC_T$.
-Let $\calC_1\subseteq\calC_T$ be an irreducible component that is dominant over $T$.
+Let $\calC_1\subseteq\calC_T$ be an irreducible component.
+It is dominant over $T$.
 Then the generic fiber of $\calC_1$ is an irreducible component of the generic fiber of $\calC_T$.
 So the generic fiber of $\calC_1\rightarrow T$ is geometrically irreducible.
-By \cite[\href{https://stacks.math.columbia.edu/tag/0553}{Tag 0553}]{stacks-project}, there exists a dense open subset $T'$ of $T$ such that $\calC_1\times_T T'\rightarrow T'$ has geometrically irreducible fibers.
+By \cite[\href{https://stacks.math.columbia.edu/tag/0559}{Lemma 0559}]{stacks-project}, there exists a dense open subset $T'$ of $T$ such that $\calC_1\times_T T'\rightarrow T'$ has geometrically irreducible fibers.
 Together with induction hypothesis, we reduce to study such a family as $\calC_1\times_T T'\rightarrow T'$ and may assume \emph{every fiber is geometrically irreducible}.

+Remark that the quasi-projectivity of $S$, integrality of $\calC,S$ and flatness can always be re-obtained by further trimming the family (without affecting the geometrically irreducibility of fibers).
+In fact, in all the remaining modifications, individual fibers will remain untouched up to translation.

+The generic fiber $\calC_\eta$ is clearly reduced (and hence geometrically reduced since we are in characteristic zero), since we assumed $\calC$ is reduced and $\calC_\eta$ is a localization.
+Then \cite[\href{https://stacks.math.columbia.edu/tag/0578}{Lemma 0578}]{stacks-project} tells us that over a dense open $V$ of $S$, all the fibers are reduced.
+So we may assume \emph{every fiber is geometrically reduced}.